-Furthermore, Israel still refuses to allow the International Committee of the Red Cross to visit the hundreds of innocent Lebanese detainees held for years in the notorious camps of Al-Khiam and Marjayoun in South Lebanon, and manned by the Israelis in violation of the Geneva Convention.
-Many of the detainees are suffering from serious diseases as a result of harsh living conditions, subjection to ill-treatment and denial of medical care.
+Furthermore, Israel still refuses to release hundreds of innocent Lebanese detainees held for years in Israeli jails and the notorious detention camps in Al-Khiam and Marjayoun in south Lebanon, manned by the Israelis in violation of the Geneva Conventions.
+Many of the detainees are suffering from serious diseases as a result of harsh living conditions, subjection to ill-treatment, and denial of medical care.
 Others have died in the camps or shortly after being released.
 The detainees have been subjected to physical and mental torture in further violation of the Universal Declaration of Human Rights.

 Lebanon remains wholly committed to the Middle East peace process in order to achieve a comprehensive, just and lasting peace in the Middle East based on Security Council resolutions 242 (1967), 338 (1973) and 425 (1978).
-Lebanon agreed to participate in the Madrid Peace Conference and subsequent rounds of negotiations in Washington on the basis of resolution 425 (1978), as was confirmed by the letter of assurances dated 18 October 1991 from the Government of the United States of America, as co-sponsor of the Conference, to the Government of Lebanon.
-It was Lebanon's clear understanding that the Middle East peace process would provide the framework within which Israel would implement resolution 425 (1978).
+Lebanon agreed to participate in the Peace Conference on the Middle East at Madrid and subsequent rounds of negotiations at Washington on the basis of resolution 425 (1978), as was confirmed by the letter of assurances dated 18 October 1991 from the Government of the United States of America, as co-sponsor of the Conference, to the Government of Lebanon.
+It was Lebanon's clear understanding that the Middle East peace process would provide the framework in which Israel would implement Security Council resolution 425 (1978).